 For over four years, I have been working towards the same goal.
 I want my monthly dividend income to average $1,500/month and provide 25-33% of my monthly retirement income.
 This goal may be revised upwards over time.
 I track my dividend income with Personal Capital and store the data on a Google Sheet.

 In case you were wondering, real estate will provide the rest of my retirement income.

-The S&P experienced a wild ride in the past quarter.
+The S&P experienced a wild ride this quarter.
 The market was volatile and had a number of swings up and down.
-The S&P notched a 0.42% gain for the third quarter of 2019.
-Year-to-date, the S&P 500 has advanced 18.59%, which is an exceptional performance.
+COVID-19 increased the intensity of the stock market rollercoaster.